pullz6/Deploying_Model_with_AWSagemaker/README.md

 ### About

-This project is an end to end model training to deployment pipeline.
+This project is an end to end model training to deployment pipeline, below objectives are achieved:

-- We will develop several versions of a model
+- Creating
 - We will also develop a model with Stacking ensemble method.
 - Explain the problem it addresses and why it’s useful.
 - Mention any key tools, libraries, or frameworks used.

-### Screenshots or Demos

-If available, add images or animated GIFs that showcase the application.
-This adds visual appeal and context.

----

-## Features

-- List out the key features of your project.
-- Focus on unique functionalities, user experience highlights, or specific innovations.

----

 ## Installation